pryley/site-reviews/readme.txt

 - __Editor Blocks__: Use the custom editor blocks in the Gutenberg editor
 - __Elementor Support__: Use the native Elementor Widgets in the Elementor editor
 - __Form Styles__: Match the review form with popular themes and form plugins
-- __GamiPress Integration__: Award points when someone writes or receives a review.
-For more advanced GamiPress triggers, check out the [GamiPress Reviews](https://niftyplugins.com/plugins/site-reviews-gamipress/) add-on!
+- __GamiPress Support__: Award points when someone writes or receives a review.
+For more advanced GamiPress triggers, use the [GamiPress Reviews](https://niftyplugins.com/plugins/site-reviews-gamipress/) addon!
 - __Import Third-Party Reviews__: Includes a built-in CSV importer
 - __JSON-LD Schema__: Display your reviews and ratings in search results
 - __Members Only__: Require users to be logged in before submitting a review